 The Bernard Mayes Papers covers the years 1912 to 2001 and contain some undated material.
 The bulk of the collection concern the years 1969 to 1985.
 The materials document Mayes' years with KQED San Francisco, his role in the founding of National Public Radio, and his work with the Corporation for Public Broadcasting's Radio Advisory Service.
 Also included in the collection are Bernard Mayes' personal collection of documents concerning public broadcasting history and articles about radio and television.
 Types of materials include memorandums, correspondence, annual reports, personal notes, articles, congressional documents, minutes, and pamphlets.

 Bernard Duncan Mayes was born in London, England on October 10, 1929.
-After graduating from Cambridge University with a BA (1952) and MA (1954) in classical language and history, he taught high school education before becoming ordained as a priest in the Church of England in 1958.
+After graduating from Cambridge University with a BA (1952) and MA (1954) in classical language and history, he taught high school education.
+He became an ordained priest in the Church of England in 1958 and moved to the United States.

 Mayes also did a significant amount of work for the Corporation for Public Broadcasting (CPB).
 There, he helped to develop the Radio Advisory Service in 1971, and served as senior consultant until 1980.
 The Radio Advisory Service was implemented to assist public radio and television stations nationwide struggling with funding or other various problems.
 Following the founding of the Service, Mayes became an advisor, consulting various stations around the country.
 Finally, from 1971 to 1981, he was a broadcast correspondent for the Australian Broadcasting Corporation, Radio New Zealand and the Canadian Broadcasting Company (CBC).

 In 1984, Mayes returned to the academic realm as Chairman of the Department of Rhetoric and Communication Studies at the University of Virginia.
-During his time at the University of Virginia, Mayes developed the Media Studies Program and in 1991 was named dean of the College of Arts and Sciences.
-He was seen as a valuable asset to the University community and received two awards, the Harrison Award for mentoring and a special award from the University's secret '7' Society.
+During his time at the university, Mayes developed the Media Studies Program and in 1991 was named dean of the College of Arts and Sciences.
+He was seen as a valuable asset to the University community who fought homophobia, advanced gay rights, and promoted inclusion for LGBTQ+ students, faculty, and staff.
+At UVA he also co-founded the Lesbian, Gay, Bisexual, Transsexual Faculty, Staff and Graduate Student Association, known as UVA Pride, and helped form the Serpentine Society for LGBTQ+ alumni at UVA.
+He received the Harrison Award for mentoring and a special award from the University's secret '7' Society.

 In addition to his radio, television, and academic accomplishments, Mayes has recorded various dramatizations of famous works, such as J.R.R.
 Tolkien's Lord of the Rings and Homer's Odyssey.
 He received an award from the National Endowment for the Arts for his dramatization of Thomas Jefferson's life.